wp-plugins/bettor/readme.txt

 After click active plugin the plugin is installed and you only need to fill in the sports and bookmaker section on the options page.

 == Screenshots ==
-1. Option Page
+1. Option Page 1-optionpage.png
-2. Statistic graph
+2. Statistic graph 2-statisticgraph.png
-3. Bet
+3. How to evaluate a bet 3-bet.png

 == Changelog ==
 0.1 First Version

+== Frequently Asked Questions ==
+None - be the first and send me Questions

+== Upgrade Notice ==
+Will follow when necessary